|This poor Lunar Flying Unit pilot forgot his PLSS backpack. Image credit: Bell Aerosystems/NASA|

 The company assumed that NASA would fly a total of 10 Apollo lunar landing missions through the end of 1973.
 It envisioned a staged LFU flight program.
 An early hydrogen-peroxide-fueled LFU would draw on experience gained from the BA rocket belt, which, the company stated, had flown more than 3000 times on Earth.
 This would permit short-range test-flights on the Moon with minimum development risk beginning in 1971, during the fifth Apollo lunar landing mission.

-During early hypergolic-propellant flights - in BA's plan they would commence in mid-1972 - the LFU pilot would fly relatively short distances and climb no higher than 75 feet above the Moon.
+During early hypergolic propellant flights - in BA's plan they would commence in mid-1972 - the LFU pilot would fly relatively short distances and climb no higher than 75 feet above the Moon.
 His flight path would conform to the lunar terrain; BA saw this as a means of avoiding any disorientation exotic lunar flight conditions might cause.
 Later missions might see high-flying, propellant-saving ballistic trajectories that would extend the LFU's range beyond 15 miles.

 NAR, the other 1969 LFU study contractor, was a relative newcomer to the world of rocket-powered personnel flyers, though it did have some experience.
-In 1964, the company - then known as North American Aviation (NAA) - had proposed a compact, foldable LFU somewhat similar to the BA design; that is, the astronaut would stand upright on a small platform and grip control handles.
+In 1964, the company — then known as North American Aviation (NAA) — had proposed a compact, foldable LFU somewhat similar to the BA design; that is, the astronaut would stand upright on a small platform and grip control handles.
 The 1964 NAA LFU also featured an "auxiliary payload/rescue tray" for transporting equipment or a recumbent astronaut.
-Add-on spherical auxiliary propellant tanks could be added to boost range.
+Spherical auxiliary propellant tanks could be added to boost range.

 |The 1964 North American Aviation LFU stressed compactness over range.
 Image credit: North American Aviation/NASA|

 The NAR LFU would use a cross-shaped cluster of four throttleable rocket engines, each with a maximum thrust of 105 pounds, centered directly under the astronaut.
-This would, the company argued, offer enhanced in-flight stability and redundancy in the event that a single engine failed.
+This would, the company argued, offer enhanced in-flight stability as well as redundancy in the event that a single engine failed.
 The BA design was not flyable if one engine failed; if the NAR LFU lost an engine, the pilot would shut off its opposite number to maintain stability and fly directly back to the LM using the two remaining engines.

 Engine redundancy, a seat, and shock absorbers contributed to the NAR LFU's greater mass.
 The company estimated that it would total 304 pounds without propellants and about 1075 pounds loaded with a space-suited astronaut, a 100-pound payload, and 300 pounds of propellants scavenged from the LM.

 NAR's choice of engine position added to its LFU's operational complexity.
 The low-mounted engines would tend to blast debris from the lunar surface in all directions during LFU landing and takeoff.
-Dust and rocks thrown out from the LFU might damage the LM, the astronaut's suit and PLSS, and the LFU itself.
+Dust and rocks thrown out from the LFU might damage the LM, the astronaut's suit and PLSS, or the LFU itself.
 Because of this, the NAR LFU would take off and land no nearer than 40 feet from the LM.
 As added assurance against damage, it would take off from and land on a fabric launch pad/landing target laid out on the lunar surface.

 |Unpacking the NAR LFU from the side of the Apollo Lunar Module.
 At right is a discarded "thermal cover" for protecting the LFU during flight to the Moon.
 Image credit: North American Rockwell/NASA|